MesfinD/HPC/_episodes/040-scheduler.md

 {: .challenge}

-You almost always want your job scipt to execute as if it was in the directory from which the job was submitted so you will generally make sure you use the `PBS_O_WORKDIR` environment variable in all your job scripts.
+You almost always want your job scipt to execute as if it was in the directory from which the job was submitted so you will generally make sure you use the `SBATCH_O_WORKDIR` environment variable in all your job scripts.
 If you encounter errors with files or executables not being found it is often worth checking that the job script is executing in the location you expect!